 Getting to Sikkim is part of the adventure.

-It is not currently possible to fly directly to Sikkim.
-The two main transport hubs for the region are Bagdogra airport, and New Jalpaiguri Junction railway station (“NJP”).
+The two other main transport hubs for the region are Bagdogra airport, and New Jalpaiguri Junction railway station (“NJP”).
 Both are in West Bengal.

 Domestic airlines fly to Bagdogra from various cities across India, including Delhi, Kolkata, Bangalore and Chennai.